tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 Instead of one or two honeyports, Portspoof pretends every port is open and running some (fake) plausible service.
 Scanning tools see 65,535 open ports and quickly descend into madness.

-It’s like turning your server into a funhouse mirror maze—every port lies, and none of them are helpful.
+It’s like turning your server into a funhouse mirror maze.
+Every port lies, and none of them are helpful.

 ```
 sudo apt install portspoof